snprajwal/lost/README.md

 # Lost

-A programming language written in Rust.
+A general-purpose interpreted programming language written in Rust.
 Guaranteed to be Blazingly Fast™ :P

 # Why the name?